-This shows the first 1000 bytes of the selected file in a window and is for diagnostic purposes only.
+This shows the first 1000 bytes of the selected file in hexadecimal format in a window and is for diagnostic purposes only.

-8.2.1.3.
-Export
+8.3.1.6 Export

 This feature creates a file that can be read by other programs such as spreadsheets.
+Files are exported in comma separated variables format (CSV).
 You must have a file loaded and the window active in order to export the file.
-Select the data to export from the Select a Pen dialog box and press "OK"